magenta/magenta/_posts/2016-06-09-recurrent-neural-network-generation-tutorial.markdown

 understand, making it easy to create training datasets from any collection of MIDI files.

-This tutorial will allow you to to generate music with a recurrent neural network.
+This tutorial will allow you to generate music with a recurrent neural network.
 It's purposefully a simple model, so don't expect stellar music results.
 We'll post more complex models soon.